aaron1490/Code-Refactor-Challenge/README.md

 Refactor code on Horiseon Social Solution Services's website so that it meets web accessibility standards.

+- AS A marketing agency
+- I WANT a codebase that follows accessibility standards
+- SO THAT our own site is optimized for search engines

 - What was your motivation?
 To optimise Horiseon's website so that
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 - What problem does it solve?